Varun487/Live_Tweet_Sentiment_Analyasis/README.md

 # TODO
 - Models
-	- Ensemble of models
-		- Create and evaluate combinations of models (try out different ensemebles)
-		- Decide on final model / ensemble for prediction
-	- Run final model on political tweets data
 	- Visualizations of results
 	- Ranking Algorithm
 		- Amount of time it took to collect ~ 2000 tweets (lesser time ranks higher)